sourceryinstitute/MORFEUS-Source/developer-doc/FV-API.md

 Solver Description
 ------------------

-The morfeus solver consists of two parts:
+The Morfeus-FV solver consists of two parts:

   - A common library of routines for reading input files, creating the grid, discretization of the equations, solving the equations using the Parallel Basic Linear Algebra Subroutines ([PSBLAS]), and plotting of the results.